 PhD, MSc, BA

-Vivian is a research scientist specialising in computerised methods for studying the evolution of locomotion.
+As a research scientist he is a specialist in computerised methods for studying the evolution of locomotion.
 After a BSc in Archaeology and Geology and an MSc in Palaebiology at the University of Bristol, Vivian completed a PhD in the biomechanics of dinosaur locomotion under Prof John Hutchinson in 2011.
-Prior to joining the DAWNDINOS team then he worked on the biomechanics of sprawling locomotion in lizards and crocodiles at the Unversity of Jena, and on the function and evolution of sesamoids bones in birds here at the RVC.
+Prior to joining the DAWNDINOS team he worked on the biomechanics of sprawling locomotion in lizards and crocodiles at the Unversity of Jena, and on the function and evolution of sesamoids bones in birds at the RVC.

 - Hutchinson, J.R. and Allen, V., 2009.
 The evolutionary continuum of limb function from early theropods to birds.
 Naturwissenschaften, 96(4), pp.423-448.